swisspedhealth/swisspedhealth.github.io/index.md

 <!-- Section Projects -->
 <section>
 	<header class="major">
-		<h2>Projects</h2>
+		<h2 id="projects">Projects</h2>
 	</header>
 	<div class="features">
 		<article>
 			<span class="icon fa-diamond"></span>
 			<div class="content">
 				<h3>Summary of major projects</h3>
-				<p>Our work is demonstrated by a nuber of Lighthous and Nested projects, with an emphasis on
+				<p>Our work is demonstrated by a number of Lighthouse and Nested projects, with an emphasis on
 				patient and public involvement.
 				<a href="{% link study_overview.md %}"> &#10132; Read more</a>
 				</p>